flutter/plugins/packages/connectivity/README.md

  * BSSID: "00:00:00:00:00:00"

-An App linked against iOS 13 or later receives null.
+An app linked against iOS 13 or later receives `null`.

 The [CNCopyCurrentNetworkInfo] will work for Apps that: